Zachary-Pearce/Pomegranate/testing/ALU/README.md

 Using the above equation, we can find the maximum clock frequency: $[\text{insert result here}]\text{GHz}$

 > [!NOTE]
-> The maximum clock frequency also applies to purely combinational designs as this will tell us the maximum clock frequency of processors it is used in
+> The maximum clock frequency also applies to purely combinational designs as this will tell us the maximum clock frequency of processors the design is used in

 ## Tested and Compatible Platforms